 See How We're Responding to Covid-19

-Chris Ambridge, AIA, ARB, is a Principal with CGS Architects and has been an integral member for a variety of projects since 2004 when he joined the firm.
+Chris Ambridge, AIA, ARB, has been an integral member for a variety of projects since 2004 when he joined the firm.
 Chris earned his Master of Architecture and Diploma in Architecture from Cambridge University and worked in the UK for a number of years prior to coming to the US.
 Chris’ more notable projects at CGS include the Duke Ellington School of the Arts and Eaton Elementary School Modernizations.

 In his free time Chris enjoys running, biking, traveling, and photography.

 Marielle Asenjo earned her Bachelor of Interior Design at Florida State University and her Master of Architecture from Tulane University.
 After spending several years in the heat, she moved to the DC Metro area and joined CGS Architects.
 With 6+ years of experience in the architectural field, Marielle has worked on several project types including academic, cultural centers, residential, and institutional buildings.
 She is experienced in all phases of design and is quick to help and lend a hand no matter the size of the project.

 Marielle’s taste for design doesn’t stop with architecture and interior design.
 She is a nail art enthusiast, painter, crafter, and enjoys putting together delicious and decadent meals for friends and family.

 Derek Banocy, AIA, earned a Bachelor of Architecture from the University of Kansas where the Jayhawks rule; he will remind you of this.
 As a Principal with CGS Architects, Derek leads teams on a variety of projects ranging in program, scale, and complexity.
 Being the in-house BIM Manager, he regularly advises on best modeling practices and workflow, peppering his colleagues with phrases like “Level of Development”, “Industry Foundation Classes”, and “Fit for Purpose.”